FrancescJR/WebAuthBundle/README.md

 oist_webauth:
   resource: "@OISTWebAuthBundle/Resources/config/routing.yml"

+3.I am lazy to make it through the config, so just add a route called _homeafterlogin in your routing!!

-3. Set the name of your firewall that will require webauth:
+4. Set the name of your firewall that will require webauth:
 #app/config/config.yml
 oist_web_auth:
     firewall_name: secured_area